kepon85/wakeOnStorage/README.md

 `public/api.php` exposes various data points used by the interfaces.
 Each source is configured under the `data` section of the merged `global-default.yml`/`global.yml` configuration with a refresh interval declared in `ajax:`.
-Responses are cached in the SQLite database.
+Responses are cached in the configured database.

 Available sources: